tnfe/limu/README.md

 ## limu 🍋
-`limu` is short of **love immutable**, born for efficient creation and operation of immutable object,
+`limu` is short of **love immutable**, born for efficient creation and operation of immutable object, based on shallow copy on read and mark modified on write mechanism.

 <p align="center">